polistern/pboted_docs/docs/devs/building/unix.md

 ## Debian/Ubuntu:

+!!! note "Note"

-_Tested with Debian 10 and Ubuntu 20.04._
+    Tested with Debian 10 and Ubuntu 20.04.

 You will need a compiler and other tools that could be installed with `build-essential` and `debhelper` packages: